LukasKnuth/NoteBook/README.md

 # Overview #
 This is a simple Android-NoteBook application.

+# Installation #
+To install the App on your Android Device, you'll need to activate third-party-apps on your Device (through the System-Settings).

+If you did that, you can simply copy the `.apk`-file provided in the `/bin`-folder or compile your own.

 ## ToDo List ##
 Things that will or should be improved: